 With careful planning, many students can earn a master's degree and the certificate without an extra semester.
-For a Master of Urban Planning student this would necessitate three semesters of 15 credits and one semester with at least 12 credits.
+For a Master of Urban and Regional Planning student this would necessitate three semesters of 15 credits and one semester with at least 12 credits.
 Otherwise, completion of the certificate program could take one extra semester.
 For those not currently at Michigan in a degree program ("stand alone certificate") completion of the certificate program could take from two to six semesters (depending on the number of courses taken per semester).

 Courses for the certificate may be chosen from the real estate curriculum.
 See Graduate Certificate in Real Estate Development Requirement Checklist (PDF) and Course Schedule and Prerequisites Details (PDF).